 On the flip side, a pancake like macaron is usually a sign that you've over mixed your batter.
 These aren't too attractive so learn to judge the consistency and know when to stop folding.
 Remember, the batter should flow slowly like lava and fall a few times on itself like a ribbon.

 This is obvious.
 Macaron shells should be round.
 There are several reasons for oddly shaped shells including: over mixed batter, wrong piping techniques and use of parchment paper, either through improper use or just plain bad quality.
 Invest in a Silpat pan, it will work wonders to keep your shapes round.

 The filling should not overwhelm the overall construction of the macaron by being over stuffed or under stuffed.
 Pipe the filling until it reaches close to the edge of the shell but leave some room for it to expand once you assemble the macaron.
 The filling should not run past the the outer rim of the shell.
 Too much filling and it will be hard to eat it without the filling squishing out, making for one messy messy treat.

-The tops of the shell should be smooth, not too lumpy and devoid of “nipples”.
-Sift your almond flour well and you will have super smooth shells.
+The tops of the shell should be smooth, not too lumpy and devoid of points or "nipples".
+Sift your almond flour well to help with attaining super smooth shells.
 Remove nipples by rapping the tray firmly against the counter after piping.

 The colour of the shells should be uniformed and not spotty or browned.
 To avoid spotty coloring, make sure you're introducing the gel colour into your mixture with enough time left to mix it thoroughly.
 As for shell browning, make sure you are using your oven correctly.
 Move your macarons further away from the heat source, lower the temperature or place an empty pan below or above your macarons according to your own situation.
 Click here to read how to use your oven properly for baking macarons.